nvidia-holoscan/holoscan-sdk/docs/holoscan_create_distributed_app.md

 };
 ```

-To create a codec capable of serializing and deserializing this type one should define a {cpp:class}`holoscan::codec` class for it as shown below.
+To create a codec capable of serializing and deserializing this type, one should define a {cpp:class}`holoscan::codec` class for it as shown below.

 ```cpp
 #include "holoscan/core/codec_registry.hpp"